mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *there is one kind of robber whom the law does not strike at, and who steals what is most precious to men: time.*
+> *the only time you mustn't fail is the last time you try.*

 </div>
 <!-- quote-end -->